MostAwesomeDude/construct/docs/bitwise.rst

 Fields that do both
 ===================

-Most simple fields (such as Flag, Padding, Terminator, etc.) are ignorant to the granularity of the data they operate on.
+Most simple fields (such as Flag, Padding, Terminated, etc.) are ignorant to the granularity of the data they operate on.
 The actual granularity depends on the enclosing layers.

 Here's a snippet of code that operates on bytes: